rothgar/netdata-wiki/Home.md

 ### Is it released?

 No it is not.
-We could release it though.
-I need to support a release.
+It could be though.
+I need help to support a release.

 ### Can I code too?